AVAnnotate/documentation/pages/custom.md

 Pages can be re-ordered using the three-dot settings either on the same level or by making a page a sub-page or a super-page.
 These changes will appear in the table of contents and side-bar menus of the published project.
 ![Image 6: Reordering custom pages](../../assets/reordercustompagesimage.png)

-### Custom text editor layout options
+##  Custom text editor layout options

 Once the page is added, add a title and text; assign a parent page; and customize the text on the page via the rich text editor.
+For details on the customizable features, see [Editing Custom Pages] below.
 ![Image 3: Custom text editor layout options](../../assets/richtexteditormenuimage.png)

 Insert page layout options